ramzibou0735/aerial-autonomy-stack/README.md

     --req 'multi_step: 250, pause: true'" # Adjust multi_step based on the value of max_step_size in the world's .sdf (defaults: 250 for PX4, 1000 for ArduPilot)
 ```

-To add or disable a **wind field**, from a terminal on the host, run:
+To add or disable [**wind effects**](https://github.com/gazebosim/gz-sim/blob/gz-sim10/examples/worlds/wind.sdf), from a terminal on the host, run:

 ```sh
 docker exec simulation-container bash -c " \